I am (currently) the sole creator and administrator of SnipCritic. I've designed and developed everything myself, from scratch.

 Terrain such as rivers and mountains also complicate things, with options to deal with them (such as bridges and tunnels) being in very limited supply, so you'll need to take care in optimizing your roads as much as possible while houses and shops continue to pop up all around.
 It ends up a little chaotic, but in a fun way.

 If you've played Mini Metro, Mini Motorways will be immediately familiar and comfortable.
-If not, it's a great place to jump in.1 year ago
+If not, it's a great place to jump in.2 years ago

 A real blast